-Gladys is still unsure of toys, so while she might not be fetching a ball yet, she loves to run around the fenced yard, especially if you want to play a game of chase!
-She's also a pro at relaxing in the house.
+Gladys is a pro at relaxing in the house.
 She wants to be where her people are and will happily lay on the floor while you watch TV or read a book.
+She doesn't demand attention and prefers to lie on her dog bed in our living room.
 Overall, Gladys is a delight.
-She is crate trained and house trained, she loves her crate and feels it is her safe space.
-She has done amazingly transitioning to living in a home and has recently started to chew on her Benebone.
+She has done amazingly transitioning to living in a home and is both crate trained and house trained.

 Check out her videos!

 Gladys Knight is up-to-date on her vaccinations, spayed, and microchipped.

 She tested positive for heartworm and is receiving a gentle protocol: for the first month--28 days of doxycyline and twice per month Heartgard, continuing with the twice per month Heartgard.
 This method gradually clears the heartworm infection without the need for excessive confinement.

 Most dogs will test negative for heartworms within a year using this method.
 Until the dog tests negative, some exercise restrictions apply: The dog shouldn't be allowed to run or to play with other dogs (which gets their heart rate up), or be walked in excessive heat (and no more than 20-30 minutes), but can do most normal activities.